cjdbarlow/bedside-notebook/investigations/ctg.md

 * Widely used tool to assess foetal wellbeing
 	* Highly sensitive
 	* Poorly specific
+* Poor correlation with foetal outcome
+* Increases intervention rate
+Caesarian or instrumental deliver.

+##Foetal Heart Rate
+Contributors (of unknown relative importance) include:
+* Sympathetic/parasympathetci tone
+* Baroreceptor effects
+* Chemoreceptor effects
+* Cord compression
+* Placental function
+* Uteroplacental function

 ##Interpretation
+Principles:
+* Accurate interpretation **relies on context**
+Considerations:
+	* Gestational age
+	* In labour/not in labour
+	* Other symptoms
+	e.g. Pain, bleeding.
+	* Risk factors
+	* Cardiac disease
+	Foetal heart rate may not vary in the setting of a cardiac lesion (e.g. heart block).
+* Requires accurate foetal trace
+Maternal trace may be being measured in error.
+Confirm foetal heart rate using:
+	* Maternal SpO<sub>2</sub> for heart rate
+	Useful if foetal heart rate and maternal heart rate differ.
+	* Foetal scalp electrode

 Key features:
 * **Baseline FHR**
-Mean FHR in bpm, when FHR is stable, over 5-10 minutes.
+Mean FHR in bpm, when FHR is stable, **when there is no contraction** over 5-10 minutes.
+	* Required to accurately assess the remainder of the CTG

 * **Baseline variability**
 Minor fluctuation in baseline FHR; as assessed by the difference in peak and trough FHR over one minute.
+Variability is **important**.
 	* Normal 6-25 bpm
+	* Increased > 25 bpm
+	Unclear signifiance - may not be bad.
 	* Reduced 3-5 bpm
+	Loss of variability is always a bad sign.
-	* Absent <3 bpm
+		* Absent variability is <3 bpm
-	* Increased > 25 bpm

 * **Accelerations**
 Transient increases of >15 bpm in FHR above baseline for at least 15s.
+	*  Normal to have >2 in 20 minutes when:
+		* Awake
+		Foetal sleep phases last ~45 minutes.
+		* Not in labour

 * **Decelerations**
 Transient decreases of >15 bpm in FHR below baseline for at least 15s.
 Subdivided into:
 	* **Early decelerations**